aces/Loris-MRI/docs/03-TechnicalInfrastructure.md

   stored in an `incoming` directory.
 Once the pipeline has successfully run, data in the incoming folder are removed to avoid duplication of raw imaging datasets.

+#### The `bids_imports` directory

+Every BIDS data structure imported into LORIS will be stored in the `bids_imports` directory.
+Within that directory, each imported BIDS structure will be contained into a sub-directory that will be named based on the following information:
+- the "Name" field of the `dataset_description.json` BIDS file (for example "Example BIDS Dataset")
+- the "BIDSVersion" field of the `dataset_description.json` BIDS file (for example "1.0.2")
+For the example mentioned here, the sub-directory would be named:
+`Example_BIDS_Dataset_BIDSVersion_1.0.2` (Note how spaces present in the "Name" field were replaced by underscores in the sub-directory name)

+Within that BIDS sub-directory, the file system structure will follow the [BIDS specification][1].

 #### The `logs` directory